 Reverse Mortgage Alternatives: Things to Keep in Mind

-While reverse mortgages and their alternatives have pros and cons, there are a few things to keep in mind as you consider each.
+While there are reverse mortgage pros and cons, as well as benefits and disadvantages to their alternatives, there are a few things to keep in mind as you consider each.

 - Cost: All types of mortgages and home equity financing carry costs.
 Request quotes for reverse mortgages, home equity loans and HELOCs to estimate costs for each option.